waywardgeek/infnoise/README.md

 ##Infinite Noise Multiplier

 The Infinite Noise Multiplier (INM) is an architecture for true random number generators (TRNG).
-Besides being simple, low-cost, and fast, it is easy to get right, unlike other TRNGs.
+Besides being simple, low-cost, and fast, it is easy to get right, unlike most other TRNGs.
+Unlike zener noise based TRNGs, INMs produce a provable level of entropy, aproximately equal to log2(K) per output bit, where K is a gain between 1 and 2 set by two resistors around an op-amp.
+Unlike sound card based TRNGs, INMs do not require an expert to configure.

 INMs are suitable for both board level implementation, and ASIC implementation.
-Speed is limited by the speed of a voltage buffer and comparator, and can run in excess of 100 Mbit/second per second with high performance components.
-Cheap solutions with CMOS quad op-amps can run at 6Mbit/second.
+Speed is limited by the speed of a gain stage and a comparator, and can run in excess of 100 Mbit/second per second with high performance components.
+Cheap solutions with CMOS quad op-amps can run at 8Mbit/second.

 Adjacent bits from an INM are correlated, so whitening is required before use in cryptography.
-However, the output has a highly predictable amount of entropy for easy estimation of bits added to an entropy pool.
+However, the output has a highly predictable amount of entropy for reliable estimation of bits added to an entropy pool or cryptographic hash function.

 ### The Eagle open-source boards work!

 Here's the first three boards from OSH Park.
-This is the V1 version, which works _exactly_ as predicted.
+They work _exactly_ as predicted.
+They all generate 300,000 bits per second, resulting in 259,000 bits of entropy per second.

 All three work, and all work conform closely to the INM model predictions.
-All three boards should produce 0.864 bits of entropy per bit.
+All three boards should produce 0.864 bits of entropy per bit by design.
 The first one is estimated to produce 0.867, while the second one produces 0.868, and the third is 0.867.
 That's only an error vs design of 0.5%!
 Not bad given that I used 5% resistors to set the gain.

 ![Picture of Infinite Noise Multiplier circuit board](images/INM_V1.jpg?raw=true "Infinite Noise Multiplier")